kdabwl/SmallObjects/README.md

 #pragma pack()
 } Small$Object;
 ```
 This is sufficient for the `compiler` to emit proper offset in machine instructions for the memory reference `anOop->inMemory`.
 Also, the `class header` bits are not seen (but can be addressed using `&anOop[0]` as base for offset).
-Thus, the first few `fixed field`s of `theHeap` (see 1. memory layout, below) are declared:
+Thus, the first few `fixed field`s of `tlsMemory` (see 1. memory layout, below) are declared:
 ```
 typedef struct Object$Memory {
 #pragma pack(1)